-- Verifying inventory quantities listed in the Start Issue column of your "Transfer Out Form" (896) against provided food and beverage inventory (as required.) - Verifying food and beverage inventory and report any discrepancies to the catering supervisor and/or train manager. - Expiration dates checked to validate use, especially on perishable items. - Checking the condition of the items and have replaced if unusable (ex. damaged packaging, open seals.) - If checking in commissary, the catering vendor must fix the discrepancy by providing the correct items or amending the documented amount on the Start Issue Column "Transfer Out Form" (896). - Items that are unusable that cannot be replaced must be recorded on the "Chef/LSA En Route Spoilage Report" (NRPC 3143). - Submitting Onboard order(s) for additional items to Catering vendor for fulfilment. - Items issued to a train that are not on a template will be supported by the "Change In On-Train Inventory" (NRPC 125) form by the Commissary. - Signatures must be captured for all inventory documents before accepting stock by the LSA and catering vendor. - Food and Beverage Delivery to Train Store refrigerated and frozen foods first. - Immediately reporting any discrepancies to the appropriate supervisor.
+- Verifying inventory quantities listed in the Start Issue column of your "Transfer Out Form" (896) against provided food and beverage inventory (as required.) - Verifying food and beverage inventory and report any discrepancies to the catering supervisor and/or train manager. - Expiration dates checked to validate use, especially on perishable items. - Checking the condition of the items and have replaced if unusable (ex. damaged packaging, open seals.) - If checking in commissary, the catering vendor must fix the discrepancy by providing the correct items or amending the documented amount on the Start Issue Column "Transfer Out Form" (896). - Items that are unusable that cannot be replaced must be recorded on the "Chef/LSA En Route Spoilage Report" (NRPC 3143).

-• Storing additional dry goods and support items out of the sight of customers.
+- Submitting Onboard order(s) for additional items to Catering vendor for fulfilment. - Signatures must be captured for all inventory documents before accepting stock by the LSA and catering vendor. - Food and Beverage Delivery to Train Store refrigerated and frozen foods first. - Immediately reporting any discrepancies to the appropriate supervisor. - Storing additional dry goods and support items out of the sight of customers.
 Seats and booths are not to be used to store inventory.